 Three bottom trawl surveys are conducted in the BSAI region: EBS shelf, EBS slope, and the Aleutian Islands.
 Because the Alaska skate population is concentrated on the EBS shelf, and the EBS shelf survey provides yearly estimates of biomass, we used biomass data from only the EBS shelf survey in this assessment.
-Recent (1999-2009) survey information on species composition was used to describe the relative proportion (0.95) of the Alaska skate to all other skate species ("Other Skates") within the EBS shelf area (Table 7 & Fig. 14).
-Biomass estimates from 1992 through 2009 were utilized in the Alaska skate stock assessment base model.
-For each survey prior to 1999, total skate biomass estimates were partitioned into Alaska skate and Other Skates based on the average proportion of each group in the 1999-2009 surveys (Table 7).
-The model employs the standard deviation (s) associated with each estimate, which as calculated using the equation: $\ln(1 + CV)$ , where CV is the standard error of the observation divided by the value of the observation (Methot 2007).
+Recent (1999-2010) survey information on species composition was used to describe the relative proportion (0.95) of the Alaska skate to all other skate species ("Other Skates") within the EBS shelf area (Table 7 & Fig. 14).
+Biomass estimates from 1992 through 2010 were utilized in the Alaska skate model.
+For each survey prior to 1999, total skate biomass estimates were partitioned into Alaska skate and Other Skates based on the average proportion of each group in the 1999-2010 surveys (Table 7).
+The model employs the coefficient of variation (CV) as the standard deviation (s) associated with each estimate.
 For the estimates prior to 1999, a value of s was chosen that was intermediate to recent values and a high s observed in 1999 (Table 7).